 At its meeting today, the Board decided to leave the cash rate unchanged at 1.50 per cent.

-The outlook for the global economy remains reasonable, although the risks are tilted to the downside.
+The outlook for the global economy remains reasonable, although growth has slowed and downside risks have increased.
 Growth in international trade has declined and investment intentions have softened in a number of countries.
-In China, the authorities have taken steps to support the economy, while addressing risks in the financial system.
-In most advanced economies, inflation remains subdued, unemployment rates are low and wages growth has picked up.
+In China, the authorities have taken steps to ease financing conditions, partly in response to slower growth in the economy.
+Globally, headline inflation rates have moved lower following the earlier decline in oil prices, although core inflation has picked up in a number of economies.
+In most advanced economies, unemployment rates are low and wages growth has picked up.

 Media and Communications